finol-digital/cgs-games/README.md

 ## Next Steps

-- Consider what to do once there are more than 50 games in gamesDeck (remove require-dynamic from / and /browse?)
+- Add limit to gamesDeck, and set it to 3 for / and unlimited for /browse (remove require-dynamic from / and /browse?)
-- Use React 19 throughout, and replace NextUI, szhsin, and react-hot-toast with single dependency like MUI or ShadCN
+- Replace NextUI, szhsin, and react-hot-toast with single dependency like MUI or ShadCN
 - Add option to delete your game
 - Pages for new and edit/manage with all parameters